ARCHER-CSE/parallel-io/documents/ARCHER_BestPractice/parallel_io_tuning.md

 We have investigated stripe counts of __1__, __4__ (the default), and __-1__ (maximum striping).

+__FPP Note:__ Using multiple stripes with large numbers of files (for example in a FPP scheme with large core counts) can cause problems for the file system causing your jobs to fail and also may impact other users in a large way.
+We strongly recommend that you use a stripe count of 1 when using a FPP scheme.

+__SSF Note:__ In contrast to the FPP scheme, to get best performance using a SSF scheme you should use maximal striping (`-c -1`).
+In this case, this does not cause issues for the file system as there are only a small number of files open.

 ### Stripe Size
 The size of each stripe generally has less of an impact on performance